 Employers are increasingly recognizing that the risks are greater when their employees don't obtain needed psychological services than when they do.
 Employees in high-risk or high-security roles suffer increased risk for problems like depression or substance abuse when they perceive psychotherapy as off-limits.
-The high suicide rate for military veterans and the recent suicides in the New York police department illustrate this issue.
+The high suicide rate for military veterans illustrates this issue.
 Increasingly, when there is a disclosure of use of psychological services, psychotherapists are simply asked by employers to determine whether the condition being treated jeopardizes the necessary judgment and capacity to perform the job.

 Forget my employer!
 What about my spouse?

 If you are over the age of 18, psychotherapists are prohibited from contacting anyone or discussing the content of meetings unless you authorize them to do so by signing a consent form.
 However, if you utilize insurance as a beneficiary, the primary subscriber may receive an explanation-of-benefits form from the insurance company that indicates the date of an appointment and the name of the professional or practice.
 If this is problematic for you, discuss options with your therapist.

 What about my parents?
 I am under the age of 18.